 ★ Helps maintain the ability to live independently and reduces the risk of falling and fracturing bones.

-★ Reduces the risk of dying from coronary heart disease and of developing high blood pressure, colon cancer and diabetes.
+★ Reduces the risk of dying from coronary heart disease and of developing high blood pressure, and colon cancer.

 ★ Can help reduce blood pressure in some people with hypertension.